listingslab/invitr/README.md

  |_|_||_\_/|_|\__|_|

 ```
-# An app to invite and keep track of guests to an event like a wedding.
+# Invite and track guests to events like weddings

 ## Isomorphic JavaScript Invitation Server